riwiwa/muzi/README.md

     - Ability to change artist image
 - Multi artist scrobbling
 - Ability to "sync" offline scrobbles (send from a device to the server)
-- Live scrobbling to the server
+- Live scrobbling to the server (Now playing)
 - Batch scrobble editor